3a1b2c3/seeingSpace/README.md

 #### Inverse rendering and differential rendering: Analysis by Synthesis
 Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
-**Differentiable Rendering** promises to close the loop between computer vision and graphics.
+Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 ## Recommended reading